mangeshkokse/K8s/K8-QA.md

 ## How it Works:
 - **Nodes** with taints repel all pods unless a **pod** has a matching toleration.
 - This ensures that only specific pods can run on certain nodes, allowing for better control of resource allocation and workload isolation.
+## How Taints and Tolerations Work
+**Taints on Nodes:**
+- You "taint" a Node to mark it with a condition.
+- Example: `node1` is marked with a taint like `key=value:NoSchedule`.

+**Tolerations on Pods:**
+- A Pod adds a "toleration" to match the Node's taint.
+- If the toleration matches the taint, the Pod can run on the Node.

 ## Taint Syntax:
 ```bash